In today's article, I will talk about the following:

 So this is how I try to double down on my strengths as a product manager:

-• I consciously try to work on complex problems -- problems that need someone to help simplify.
+• I consciously try to work on complex problems—problems that need someone to help simplify them.
 This allows the broader audience to comprehend them.
 In such situations, effective communication plays a significant role.
-And that makes it a win-win -- I use my strengths, am happy, and enjoy doing it, and everyone else better understands an otherwise complex problem.
+And that makes it a win-win—I use my strengths, am happy, and enjoy doing it, and everyone else better understands an otherwise complex problem.

 • Similarly, I take on projects that are high-impact and execution heavy.
 Such projects usually have too many moving parts, multiple stakeholders, different opinions, conflicting priorities, etc. My experience and skill set enable me to deliver such projects efficiently and deliver the intended impact.